Why Willpower Isn't the Answer for Weight Loss (and What Is)

 Dr. Wendy Wood from USC's Habit Lab explains it perfectly: "Habits are cognitive associations between context cues and responses that develop as people repeatedly perform a response in contiguity with a stable context."

 Translation?
 When you do the same thing in the same situation enough times, your brain creates a shortcut.
 No willpower required.
+This is why habit stacking is the ultimate "cheat code" for long-term health.

 The Three Pillars of Habit-Based Success